• Skip to main content

 • Now you have the chance to make some beautiful cupcakes and cakes.
 Remember, your icing has to be pretty firm to pull this off.
 If you look closely at mine, it’s a little too firm; the edges little marks on them.
 If it’s too thin, your rose swirls will melt together.

-Enjoy making this Vegan Buttercream Icing Recipe, and let me know how it goes!
+Enjoy making these roses and let me know how it goes!

 Cheers,